wevbarker/HiGGS-devel/README.md

 arXiv:
 arXiv:

+These conditions apply to all software in this repository, including HPC visualisation tools.

 ## About

 HiGGS is an `unofficial' part of the xAct bundle.
 It provides tools for the Hamiltonian analysis (canoncical analysis or Dirac-Bergmann algorithm) of gravity with spacetime curvature and torsion.